pybuilder/pybuilder.github.io/documentation/manual.md

    - A `CoverageTool` is registered with the reactor
    - The Python environment for the covered task is overridden to inject a coverage shim script into the subprocess
+   - A startup hook is planted into the site directories of the VEnvs PyBuilder built, and the active coverage configuration is handed to the task through the environment, so that further subprocesses measure themselves
    - The covered task (e.g. `run_unit_tests`) is re-executed with coverage active
    - Coverage data is collected from the subprocess via `coverage.combine()`

 3. **After execution**: Coverage data from all covered tasks is aggregated, thresholds are checked, and reports are generated.

+### Subprocess Measurement

+Code that only ever runs in a subprocess - a build backend `pip` invokes, a program under test started with `subprocess`, a worker started with `os.system()` - would otherwise report as entirely uncovered: the VEnvs PyBuilder builds into have no `coverage` installed, and nothing running at interpreter startup to switch it on.

+The startup hook PyBuilder plants closes that gap.
+Any Python process started from one of those VEnvs picks the hook up from its own `site` processing, imports `coverage` from PyBuilder's plugin VEnv without leaving it on the path, and starts measuring before the process runs a line of its own code.
+That also means imports and module level code are measured, not just what runs once the test harness has control.
+The collected data is written alongside the covered task's own data and combined into it.

+The hand-off is inherited, so this applies to the whole process tree, including the VEnvs created by a nested PyBuilder build running inside an integration test.

+With `--no-venvs` there are no VEnvs of PyBuilder's making, and PyBuilder plants nothing into the Python you started the build with.
+Subprocesses are still measured there, by *coverage.py*'s own startup hook, which that Python has because `--no-venvs` installs `coverage` into it.

+Set `coverage_subprocesses` to `False` to turn this off, either for the whole project or for a single task (`ut_coverage_subprocesses`, `it_coverage_subprocesses`).
+Measuring every process in the tree is not free, and that includes processes you may not care about, such as `pip`.

+This requires *coverage.py* 7.13 or newer, which is where its own startup hook - the only thing that can act on the hand-off under `--no-venvs` - arrived.

 ### Thresholds